DashInvests/manual/1 - Manual.md

 We bridge multiple professional worlds -- technical, financial, corporate, philanthropic, political, social, and otherwise.
 We try to bring founders across those bridges early and often, with introductions to leaders in any of those fields and group discussions to share ideas and lessons learned that are applicable to startups.

-We have presence in both San Francisco and New York.
-We've found that SF-based founders appreciate introductions to customers in New York -- we can open that door.
-We make a concerted effort to help the transition from “west to east” and “east to west.”

-We don’t care about face time -- you won’t get a “hey let’s have coffee just to catch up” every two weeks.
+We don’t care about face time -- you won’t get a “hey let’s have coffee and a video call just to catch up” every two weeks.
 We do spring into action when we see the Bat Signal.
 We take feedback from companies on what they want.
-Some of our companies have asked us to do monthly, or even weekly, meetings with them, others “go into hiding” while working on their product -- we’re good either way.
+Some of our companies may want us to do monthly, or even weekly, meetings with them, others may “go into hiding” while working on their product -- we’re good either way.

 Because we sometimes create our own products, we stay current on tactical trends and may know them firsthand.
 If you're building something that we can use on our team, we'll share product feedback and be your biggest advocate.
 We believe founders have as much wisdom as investors (or more) -- we’re all just trying to spark something great in this big wide world.